zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 * **apiml.security.x509.externalMapperUrl**

-    API Mediation Gateway uses external API to map certificate to it's owner in SAF.
-This property let's Gateway know, where does this api reside.
-In Zowe, ZSS is providing this api.
-Provide ZSS URL in the following format: `-Dapiml.security.x509.externalMapperUrl=http://localhost:<ZSS-PORT>/certificate/x509/map`.
-Default port is `8542` hostname is `localhost` as ZSS server is accessible only locally.
+    The API Mediation Gateway uses an external API to map a certificate to the owner in SAF.
+This property informs the Gateway about the location of this API.
+ZSS is provides this API in Zowe.
+Provide the ZSS URL in the following format:
+    ```
+    -Dapiml.security.x509.externalMapperUrl=http://localhost:<ZSS-PORT>/certificate/x509/map
+    ```
+    The default port is `8542`.
+The hostname is `localhost` as the ZSS server is accessible only locally.

 * **apiml.security.x509.externalMapperUser**

     To authenticate to the mapping API, a JWT token is sent with the request.
-The token is representing the user, that is configured with this property.
-The user here should be authorized to use `IRR.RUSERMAP` resource within `FACILITY` class.
-Default value is `ZWESVUSR` and the permissions are setup during installation with the `ZWESECUR` jcl or workflow.
-If you decide to customize ZWESECUR jcl or workflow (`// SET ZOWEUSER=ZWESVUSR * userid for Zowe started task`), change the `apiml.security.x509.externalMapperUser` to new value.
+The token is represents the user that is configured with this property.
+The user is then authorized to use the `IRR.RUSERMAP` resource within the `FACILITY` class.
+The default value is `ZWESVUSR`, and the permissions are set up during installation with the `ZWESECUR` jcl or workflow.
+If you decide to customize the ZWESECUR jcl or workflow (`// SET ZOWEUSER=ZWESVUSR * userid for Zowe started task`), change the `apiml.security.x509.externalMapperUser` to a new value.

 * **apiml.security.zosmf.applid**

-    When z/OSMF is used as an authentication provider, to allow client certificate authentication it is necessary to provide valid APPLID.
-The API ML authenticates to the z/OSMF via generation of the passticket and using it to authenticate to the z/OSMF.
+    When z/OSMF is used as an authentication provider, provide avalid APPLID to allow client certificate authentication.
+The API ML authenticates to z/OSMF through the generation of a passticket and susequently uses this passticket to authenticate to the z/OSMF.
 The value in the default installation of the z/OSMF is `IZUDFLT`.
-To change the value to another one use the following procedure.
+To change the value to another value, use the following procedure.

-3. Restart Zowe&trade.
+Restart Zowe&trade.

 ## Gateway timeouts

 * **apiml.gateway.timeoutMillis**

-    This property is used to define global value for http/ws client timeout.
+    This property is used to define the global value for http/ws client timeout.
 For finer control, you can override the properties below.

-**Note:** Ribbon configures the client that connects to routed services.
+**Note:** Ribbon configures the client that connects to the routed services.

 * **ribbon.connectTimeout**

-   Specifies the value in milliseconds that specifies a period, in which API ML should establish a single, non-managed connection with this service.
+   Specifies the value in milliseconds which corresponds to the period in which API ML should establish a single, non-managed connection with the service.
 If omitted, the default value specified in the API ML Gateway service configuration is used.

 * **ribbon.readTimeout**